-These profiles combine three populations - commercial, Medicaid, and Medicare - that have significant differences in demographics, socioeconomic statuses, health statuses, provider reimbursement structures, and services covered and used.
+These profiles combine three payer populations - commercial, Medicaid, and Medicare - that have significant differences in demographics, socioeconomic statuses, health statuses, provider reimbursement structures, and services covered and used.
 For these profiles, risk-adjustment models were further enhanced to include three adjustments for Medicaid.
 As in the previous version of HSA profiles, Medicaid was adjusted at the individual member level.

 Further examination indicated that members who received Special Medicaid Services (SMSs) may have had a level of disability not adjusted for through the CRGs.
 Examples of Special Medicaid Services include members receiving day treatment, residential treatment, case management services, and special school services covered by the Department of Education.
 These types of services can contribute significantly to a member's total expenditures.
-After evaluation of statistical distributions for these services, members with more than the median (50th percentile) of expenditures for these services were flagged and adjusted for in the risk-adjustment model.
+After evaluation of statistical distributions for these services, members with more than the median (50th percentile) of expenditures for these services were flagged and adjusted for in the riskadjustment model.

 Evaluation of the risk-adjustment model also indicated that a practice's percentage of total members that were covered by Medicaid (i.e., "percent Medicaid") was a statistically significant predictor of total expenditures.
 Practices in Vermont varied significantly regarding the percentage of members who were Medicaid.
-The range for practices for this round of profiles production was 2.2% - 54.2% for the adult profiles, while the range for practices in the pediatric profiles was 30.5% - 90%.
+The range for practices for this round of profiles production was 1.8% - 55.2% for the adult profiles, while the range for practices in the pediatric profiles was 38.3% - 93.1%.
 The risk-adjustment model included a new variable for each member that was their practice's percent Medicaid.
 This variable adjusts for Medicaid practice-level effects at the person level, which were then rolled up to the HSA level.
 Additionally, to account for differences in maternity between the major insurers, an interaction term was added between Medicaid and maternity.

 Additional tuning of the risk-adjustment model was made for the HSAs' Medicare populations.
 First, Medicare was adjusted based on an individual's eligibility status.
 Second, to account for differences in practice case mix, the Medicare proportion of a practice's total attributed members was included as an adjustor.
-The range for practices in the adult profiles was 0.7% - 64.2% for this round of profiles production.
+The range for practices in the adult profiles was 1.4% -72.2% for this round of profiles production.
 (Medicare was not included in pediatric profiling.)
 As with the Medicaid adjustment described above, this variable first adjusted for Medicare practice-level effects at the person level and then rolled up to the HSA level.
-Finally, using Medicare-specific eligibility elements, binary flags were developed to identify disability, end-stage renal disease (ESRD), and an individual's death during the measurement year before being added to the risk-adjustment model.
+Finally, using Medicare-specific eligibility elements, binary flags were developed to identify disability and end-stage renal disease (ESRD).